EricZimmerman/VoronTools/Kalico.md

 There is also dedicated Kalico [documentation](https://docs.kalico.gg/) to review for all the cool things mentioned above

-## Switching to DK
+## Switching to Kalico

-Switching is easy, and there are several ways to accomplish it (some of these steps borrowed from DK GitHub repo)
+Switching is easy, and there are several ways to accomplish it (some of these steps borrowed from Kalico GitHub repo)

 ### Method 1